AICONSlab/MIRACL/docs/tutorials/workflows/ace_flow/ace_flow.rst

       best_metric_model.pth

 .. note::
    By default, the installation script mounts the ``<WHERE YOU CLONED MIRACL>/miracl/`` directory to the docker container at ``/code/miracl/``.
-Thus, copying the model files to right location **outside** the docker container will make them available inside the container.
+Thus, copying the model files to the right location **outside** the docker container will make them available inside the container.